zapping0320/something3/README.md

 I'm also know this app's UI is weired and you can find some bugs when using this.

-this project started at first in 2018 https://github.com/zapping0320/something_ios
+this project's origin started at first in Nov, 2017 https://github.com/zapping0320/something_ios

 I met a variety of problems. so I quitted this project and concentrating studying on swift